 Pre-Mealtime Routine for a Little Gruffalo

 A pre-mealtime routine is something that we practice in feeding therapy due to the substantial evidence behind it AND I definitely know it makes a massive difference.
-I’ve brought it into my own home environment, write about it here on the blog a fair bit and I always recommend as one of the first steps to help get ready for the big task ahead of eating.
-I usually start a “What’s a Gruffalo?” class by reading the infamous and amazing “The Gruffalo” by Julia Donaldson.
+I usually start a “What’s a Gruffalo?” class by reading the infamous kid picture book “The Gruffalo” by Julia Donaldson.

 Sensory Food Time Based on the Gruffalo

 I will often introduce some foods during the book visually.
 I then follow this up with some closer learning opportunities by providing them in see through containers to explore.
-As with the whole class (and any meals I am generally present at) this is still a no-pressure to eat environment and this is the time I get to explain the food and start opening up conversations about what we can expect from it.
+Importantly, this is still a no-pressure to eat environment and this is the time I get to explain the food and start opening up conversations about what we can expect from it.
 For example, slices of fresh fennel can look a bit like the Gruffalo’s terrible claws “…but do they sound loud like claws???
 Or do you think they are more like the terrible tusks or terrible teeth in his terrible jaws?”
 With prompts that engage them to use their sense of sound we are starting to make them curious and open up their learning opportunities via one sensory system at a time.
 Eyes.
 Ears.

 Setting the table for a Gruffalo meal